no1mann/verizon-coverage-map-extension/README.md

 # Verizon Coverage Map Chrome Extension
 Change's the color of mmWave coverage on the official Verizon Coverage Map on Chromium-Based Browsers.
-I'm currently in the process of getting the extension approved on the Chrome Web Store, but given the extension permissions, that could take weeks.

 # Background
 After the launch of C-Band in January, Verizon made the decision to combine C-Band and mmWave coverage into the same color.
 This extension reverts that change and gives mmWave its own, unique color.